Let's look at the key reasons that are pushing Palantir Technologies Inc. (PLTR) to new highs

 Palantir Technologies Inc. (NYSE: PLTR) Trading Performance Indicators

-Here are Palantir Technologies Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 4.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 11.14.
-Likewise, its price to free cash flow for the trailing twelve months is 74.69.
+Check out the current performance indicators for Palantir Technologies Inc. (PLTR).
+In the past quarter, the stock posted a quick ratio of 4.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.60.
+Likewise, its price to free cash flow for the trailing twelve months is 71.07.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.27, a number that is poised to hit 0.02 in the next quarter and is forecasted to reach 0.20 in one year’s time.